Gmagon/src.gmagon.com/source/products/store/easyping/index.md

 <br>

 ## USE CASES: BUILT FOR YOU
-EasyPing is used to check if the network is operating and also to see if network connections are intact.
+EasyPing is used to test if the network is operating and also to see if network connections are intact.
 EasyPing uses the Internet Control Message Protocol (ICMP)Echo function.
 A small packet is sent through the network to a particular IP address.
 This packet contains 64 bytes - 56 data bytes and 8 bytes of protocol reader information.
 The computer that sent the packet then waits and listens for a return packet.
 If the connections are good and the target computer is up, a good return packet will be received.
 You should use EasyPing, if you are:

 ● Businessmen in Internet